Ask AI

 Function: Execute action

-This function allows you to run another pre-defined action from within your current action or workflow.
-It's like calling a sub-routine or a modular piece of logic, enabling you to reuse common processes and build more complex applications by combining smaller, focused actions.
+This function allows you to run another pre-defined action from within your current workflow or action.
+It's like calling a sub-routine or a nested process.
+This is useful for reusing common logic, breaking down complex tasks, or orchestrating multiple actions together.

 • Action parameters: